garysassano/serverless-otlp-forwarder/README.md

 ### Why Use Lambda OTLP Forwarder?

-- 📉 **Lower Costs**: Eliminates need for VPC connectivity or sidecars
+- 🚀 **Reduced Latency**: Minimal impact on Lambda execution and cold start times
 - 🔒 **Enhanced Security**: Keeps telemetry data within AWS infrastructure
-- 🚀 **Reduced Latency**: Minimal impact on Lambda execution and cold start times
-- 💰 **Cost Optimization**: Supports compression and efficient protocols to reduce the ingestion costs
+- 💰 **Cost Optimization**: Reduces Lambda billed execution time, and supports compression and efficient protocols to reduce the ingestion costs

 ### Why not use the OTEL/ADOT Lambda Layer extension?

-This project was created to address the challenges of efficiently sending telemetry data from serverless applications to OTLP collectors without adding to cold start times.
+This project was created to address the challenges of efficiently sending telemetry data from serverless applications to OTLP collectors without adding to cold start times, or affecting runtime performances.
 The current approaches using the OTEL/ADOT Lambda Layer extension deploys a sidecar agent, which increases resource usage, slows cold starts, and drives up costs.
 This becomes particularly problematic when running Lambda functions with limited memory, as the [overhead of initializing and running the ADOT/OTEL layer](https://github.com/aws-observability/aws-otel-lambda/issues/228) can negate any cost savings from memory optimization.

 This solution provides a streamlined approach that maintains full telemetry capabilities while keeping resource consumption and costs minimal.
 As a side benefit, if you're running an OTEL collector in your VPC to benefit from the advanced filtering and sampling capabilities, you don't need to expose it to the internet or connect all your lambda functions to your VPC.
 Since the transport for OLTP is CloudWatch logs, you are keeping all your telemetry data internal.